Analysis: Egypt Islamists face new compromises

 But behind closed doors, the Brotherhood will also continue to seek compromise with the generals, as they have done in the past few days since the constitutional decree was issued.

-"Nobody should doubt there is going to be deal-making," said Shadi Hamid, director of the Brookings Doha Centre.
+"Nobody should doubt there is going to be deal-making," said Shadi Hamid, director of the Brookings Doha Center.

 "The Supreme Council of the Armed Forces still has the tanks and guns and the Brotherhood still understands that," he said.
 "There has to be some temporary power-sharing agreement.